Regional and Rural Settlement

 Regional and rural services providers have worked hard to produce successful results.
 Service providers include:

-Regional and rural HSS Service Providers use their networking, community connections and stakeholders services to provide outstanding settlement.
+Regional and rural HSP Service Providers use their networking, community connections and stakeholder services to provide outstanding settlement.
 Their main focus is on sourcing migration advice, accommodation, relevant education, health services and employment for the newly arrived clients.

-The AMEP is delivered in regional and rural Victoria in all the cities our newly arrived clients settle.
-Our HSS Service providers work closely with education providers in the areas to ensure that programs are developed according to client group needs.
+The AMEP is delivered in regional and rural Victoria, South Australia and Tasmania in many of the cities our newly arrived clients settle.
+Our HSP Service providers work closely with education providers in the area to ensure that programs are developed according to client group needs.